Bedrooms / By Kerry O'Brien / December 12, 2016

 We got to visit him at his workshop in Peekskill, NY, and see the impressive array of projects he was working on.
 But best of all, he grasped our needs right away.
 He was able to take our nascent design ideas and turn them into computer renderings that allowed us to see our vision come to life.

-With a few alterations, we signed off on the design and Ezra got to building.
+With a few alterations, we signed off on the design and our contractor got to building.
 A couple of weeks before the install, he worked with us to pick our own cabinet and drawer pulls for the bookcase, as well as the door knob for our new third bedroom, all of which we got from Anthropologie.
-The install itself took a little under three days, and Ezra’s perfectionism came to the fore, as he perfectly placed each door knob, and touched up every nick and scratch.
+The install itself took a little under three days, and our contractor’s perfectionism came to the fore, as he perfectly placed each door knob, and touched up every nick and scratch.
 He was so great, in fact, that we recommended him to our neighbors, for whom he also created a part-glass wall partition and built-ins.

-Ezra’s amazing work transformed our house into a home.
+Our Sweeten contractor’s amazing work transformed our house into a home.
 Every time I walk into the house and sit on our couch and look at the books or watch TV, I feel like there’s nowhere else I’d rather be.
 And with the partition, we have managed to retain the gorgeous views that made us fall in love with the place to begin with.
 Now we just need to install some window blinds to give our guests some privacy when they stay!

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.